 Brad Childs is the Executive Vice President of Eyetique.
 Brad started flying in 2002.
 In 2006 Brad got his first taste of rescue flying.
 The experience transformed him and he recognized that there was a need for more pilots to become involved in these kinds of rescue missions.
 Brad along with his friend Jonathan became very active in the rescue community and their passion for these rescue flights lead to the creation of a charity.
 In 2012 Brad became a co-founder of Pittsburgh Aviation Animal Rescue Team.

-Megan Plesset is the Vice President of the Board and wife of PAART co-founder Jonathan Plesset.
+Megan Plesset is the Treasurer of the Board and wife of PAART co-founder Jonathan Plesset.
 Mrs. Plesset’s began her work with PAART in 2012 and has been serving on the board since the beginning.
 Megan is an avid cat lover and has helped the team rescue hundreds of her feline friends.
 Megan brings the lessons she has learned during her tenure in corporate America to the organization.

 Linda Childs was our first mission coordinator and one of the founding members of the team.
 In 2012 she was elected to the Board of Directors and has been an active member on various committees within the organization.
 Her love for animals and her desire to help bring a voice to their issues is a key motivating factor in her love of PAART.